-Call for evidence now open
+Call for evidence now closed

 The next public examination of the UK under the United Nations Convention on the Rights of Disabled People (CRDP) is coming up.
 The deadline for submissions is 5pm on Monday 22 November 2021.

 An important part of the reporting process is for Deaf and Disabled People’s Organisations (DDPOs) to give our views on how well the UK is doing on fulfilling its obligations under the CRDP.

 This is done by putting together what is called a shadow report and sending it to the UN Committee responsible for the CRDP.
 They will then consider the shadow report alongside information sent to them by the UK government.
 The Equality and Human Rights Commission and its equivalents in Scotland and Northern Ireland will also send information.
 You can find out more about the reporting procedure on the EHRC Human Rights Tracker website: humanrightstracker.com/en/un-treaty/crpd/

 The next examination will be the second time the UK has gone through this process.
 The CRDP Committee are particularly interested in looking at how far their previous recommendations have been met.